-- 1) DWR would have the explicit authority to post a range of potential contract values when posting RFQ announcements (a range of estimated contract values could be provided while specific estimates would continue to be kept confidential per DWR regulations). - 2) 23 California Code Regulation section 390 (23 CCR 390) is unclear, confusing and its intent is duplicative of its referenced statute, Government Code section 4526.
-Regulations require clarity, necessity, and non-duplication.
-As this section accomplishes none of these objectives, it would be eliminated to prevent confusion.
+- 1) DWR would have the explicit authority to post a range of potential contract values when posting RFQ announcements (a range of estimated contract values could be provided while specific estimates would continue to be kept confidential per DWR regulations). - 2) Exclusions would be removed for A&E consulting services being performed for problems on projects being performed by State of California Civil Service employees, and for A&E consulting services being provided to advisory boards.
+23 California Code Regulation section 390 (23 CCR 390) is unclear, confusing and its intent is duplicative of its referenced statute, Government Code section 4526.
+Regulations require clarity, necessity and non-duplication.
+As this section accomplishes none of these objectives it should be eliminated to prevent confusion.